 The paper is structured as follows: The next section describes the current development of the Euro Area.
 The two sections afterwards comment the role of Brexit and the actual process of enlargement of the Euro Area.
 The fifth section list some of the EU economic and financial reforms that are targeted specifically for the Euro Area.
 The two sections afterwards describe the international role of the euro and the link between the global challenges and the single currency.
-The following section presents the ideas for the establishment of the digital euro and its importance for further enhancing the role of the euro.
+The following section presents the ideas for the euro.
 The last section concludes.